sigmagamma/portl/README.md

 Source engine translation framework with support for right-to-left languages.

 Currently, Portal, The Stanley Parable (2013) and Black Mesa Arabic are supported.
-Current working branch is [feat-stanley-demo](https://github.com/sigmagamma/portpyinsl/tree/feat-stanley-demo).
-If you want to start working on a new game, checkout that branch and then create a new one out of it.
+No current working branch, let's give it some rest.
+If you want to start working on a new game, checkout master and then create a new one out of it.
+Portal 2 is working in master.
 Portal is currently working in feat-portal-folder-picker (and the portal release branches), Stanley is working in its release branch, untested in feat-black-mesa.
 Snapshot branch for latest Portal release is [portal-0.9.1](https://github.com/sigmagamma/portl/tree/portal-0.9.1)